Enichan/Arenas/README.md

 - Optimal allocations for buffers where the size doesn't matter to the caller through the `AllocRoughly` method (size may be smaller than requested)
 - Debug view will show list of items for `UnmanagedRef` types (handy when inspecting multiple elements)
 - Copy `UnmanagedRef` types to arrays via `ToArray` and `CopyTo`
-- Generic `ArenaList<T>` type for storing lists inside an arena instance
+- Generic collections `ArenaList<T>` and `ArenaDict<TKey, TValue>` for storing collections of unmanaged items inside an arena instance
 - Ability to free items via `IntPtr`
 - `UnmanagedRef` is a lightweight struct (only 16 bytes in size) but will cache element counts (always for 7 or fewer elements, and for 32k or fewer elements until item versions exceed 32k)
 - `UnmanagedRef` is blittable and can itself be stored inside arenas (see samples)